Nirator78/package-update-checker/README.md

 - Teams
 - Custom Webhooks
 - Email (SMTP)
-- PDF (only with manual installation or docker compose)
+- PDF (only with manual installation or docker compose - only for one file to check)
+- JSON (only with manual installation or docker compose - only for one file to check)

 ## Todo List